 “Please, honey, we cannot go in,” I begged, while grimacing in pain.
 As I told the family what Papa had said, Rachel confessed that she had sensed the same thing.

-Gratefulness filled my heart for the bump, but also, sadness because I had messed up the afternoon.
-I had longed for a firework’s display like I had had with Mercy, but all I got was goose egg on my leg.
+Gratefulness filled my heart for the bump, but also, sadness, because I had messed up the afternoon.
+I had longed to watch a firework’s display like I had with Mercy, but what I got was a goose egg on my leg!

-As we left the Charleston city limits, peace blanketed me.
-On the way home, I attempted to explain to the family what the assignments were about.
-As I shared, I heard in my Spirit, “Four corners.
+Finally, when we left the Charleston city limits, peace blanketed me.
+On the way home, I attempted to explain to the family what the prayer assignments had been about.
+As I shared, I heard in my spirit:

+“Four corners.
 Four fours.
 Four locations.
 Four people groups.
 Four trees.
 Four towers.”

 A New Season